anamolguptaa/about/README.md

-# about me
+# hi 👋🏻, this is Anmol
-Welcome to my repo...
+Welcome to my profile !!

+I am in 2nd Year from Information Technology department !!